Before you schedule an appointment with a nose specialist, the first question on your mind is usually: “Will my health insurance cover my surgery?”

 Dr. Bennett and his staff are prepared for your insurance questions on the day of your consultation.
-Kelly will greet you when you walk in and offer you coffee, tea or water.
+Our friendly will greet you in our private mid-town east location when you walk in and offer you coffee, tea or water.

 You will sit in our quiet and comfortable reception area and fill out a basic health questionnaire and sign the required medical paperwork.
 Probably before your coffee is finished, Dr. Bennett will greet you and take you into a similarly styled room.
 You will spend between 20 to 40 minutes discussing your medical history and care and will also receive a thorough examination.

 While you are meeting with Dr. Bennett, his team will review your insurance and determine the best way to obtain the maximum coverage for your procedure.

 FAQ: What types of nose surgery does my health insurance cover?

 Generally speaking, health insurance plans will cover you if you suffer from a condition that impairs the way your nose functions, and cannot be remedied simply by medication.

 For example, common conditions that the majority of insurance carriers fully cover include: a deviated septum, recurrent acute sinusitis, enlarged turbinates, nasal valve stenosis, or a nasal fracture.